stephbuon/posextract/README.md

 - `output` name of the output file

 Optional Paramters:
-- `--data_column` specify the column to extract triples from
+- `--data_column` specify the column to extract triples from.
-- `--id_column` specify a unique ID field if csv file is given
+- `--id_column` specify a unique ID field if csv file is given.
-- `--lemma` specify whether to lemmatize parts-of-speech
+- `--file-delimiter` specify comma, pipe, or tab.
+Default is comma.
 - `--post-combine-adj` combine triples (adjective predicate with object)
+- `--add-auxiliary` Extract future and past tense triples.
+- `--prep-phrase` ENTER
+- `--no-compound-subject` ENTER
+- `--lemma` specify whether to lemmatize parts-of-speech.
+Default is non-lemmatized.
+- `--verbose` print

 ### Examples